-The Contingency Fund was created and funded in the 2022 fiscal year by contributions of \$32.49 million from CIRNAC.
-The purpose of the Contingency Fund is to provide repayable financial support for FNFA's borrowing members encountering difficulties making loan payments to FNFA due to the COVID-19 pandemic or subsequent widespread economic shock.
+The purpose of the Contingency Fund is to provide repayable financial support for FNFA's borrowing members encountering difficulties making loan payments to FNFA.
 The Contingency Fund must be deposited into a Canadian financial institution that is a member of the Canada Deposit Insurance Corporation.
-Investment income from the Contingency Fund may be used for FNFA's operational costs.
-During the year ended March 31, 2024, no loans from the Contingency Fund were made to borrowing members.
+Interest income from the Contingency Fund may be used for FNFA's operations.
+During the year ended March 31, 2025, no loans from the Contingency Fund were made to borrowing members.

-Fund activity for the year ended March 31, 2024 is as follows:
+Fund activity for the year ended March 31, 2025 is as follows:

-2024 2023
+2025 2024

-Balance, beginning of year \$33,665 \$ 32,550
+Balance, beginning of year \$35,540 \$ 33,665

-Contributions - -
+Contributions 800 -

-Investment income 1,875 1,115
+Interest income 1,689 1,875

-Loans to borrowing members - -

-Balance, end of year \$ 35,540 \$ 33,665
+Balance, end of year \$ 38,029 \$ 35,540

-Notes to Financial Statements Year ended March 31, 2024 (all tabular figures reported in thousands of dollars)
+Notes to Financial Statements Year ended March 31, 2025 (all tabular figures reported in thousands of dollars)